-1. Small spills - for example a broken thermometer

-- 1. Stabilize the spill without contaminating yourself and isolate the area to prevent others from coming in contact with the spill and enlarging the spill area. - 2.
-Keep mercury away from sinks and drains.

-- 3. Do not touch or walk through spilled material.
+- 1. Small spills for example a broken thermometer - 1.
+Stabilize the spill without contaminating yourself and isolate the area to prevent others from encountering the spill and enlarging the spill area. - 2.
+Keep mercury away from sinks and drains. - 3.
+Do not touch or walk-through spilled material.
 Do not disturb it until ready to clean it up. - 4.
 Determine if the surface is porous (such as carpet, upholstery, or fabric) or non-porous (sealed wood, vinyl, and linoleum).
-Observe the area for cracks, crevices or other places where mercury can collect. - 5.
+Observe the area for cracks, crevices, or other places where mercury can collect. - 5.
 Plan and conduct the clean-up. - 6.
 Do not use a broom.
 The mercury will break up, spread, and generate vapor. - 7.
 Do not use a vacuum!
 Ordinary vacuums will spread the spilled mercury and generate vapor.
-The vacuum will also become contaminated and will be considered hazardous waste
+The vacuum will also become contaminated and will be considered hazardous waste.

-2. Non-Porous Surfaces
+2. Non-porous surfaces

 - 1. Carefully pick up any broken glass.
-Sharps such as broken thermometers that have contained, or still contain mercury, must be placed in a separate container and labeled as mercury-containing hazardous waste. - 2.
+Sharps such as broken thermometers that have contained, or still contain, mercury must be placed in a separate container and labeled as mercury-containing hazardous waste. - 2.
 Working from the edge of the spill inward, use a card or scraper to push the mercury droplets together into a larger drop. - 3.
 Aspirate larger droplets using a suction device such as a Pasteur pipet or syringe with no needle and carefully transfer the droplets directly into a plastic container with a sealable lid (screw-top vial, empty plastic jar, film canister, etc.) - 4.
 Use the suction device to get material out of cracks. - 5.
 Pieces of masking tape or duct tape may be used to pick up tiny droplets. - 6.
 An anti-static spray may help to release tiny droplets. - 7.
 Use a flashlight in reduced-light areas to detect missed mercury.
 Scan parallel to the floor. - 8.
 A mercury sponge may be used to take up small amounts of material on flat surfaces.
 Follow directions included with the kit. - 9.
 Commercial mercury-absorbent powder may be used to amalgamate remaining residue.
-Sprinkle powder over area, spray with water mist or recommended activator, scrape into a paste, and wipe up with damp paper towels. - 10.
-Commercial mercury "wipes" may be used as a final step to remove residue from cleaned surfaces. - 11.
-Place all trash, PPE, etc, into a zip-tip bag or a plastic waste bag.
+Sprinkle powder over area, spray with water mist or recommended activator, scrape into a paste, and wipe up with damp paper towels.

+- 10. Commercial mercury "wipes" may be used as a final step to remove residue from cleaned surfaces. - 11.
+Place all trash, PPE, etc., into a zip-top bag or a plastic waste bag.
 Double bag and secure, then place into a box.
-Seal the box and affix a hazardous waste label identifying the material as "mercury spill debris."
+Seal the box and affix a hazardous waste label identifying the material as "mercury spill debris." - 3.
+Porous surfaces - 1.
+Contaminated items should be disposed of as hazardous waste. - 2.
+Affected area of a carpet may be cut out and replaced. - 3.
+Seek advice from Laboratory Safety Personnel x6419 if mercury is spilled on other porous surfaces